Jon and Elaine Huguenin

 What's at stake

-- The ability of business owners and artistic professionals to express themselves without government coercion to express views with which they disagree
+- The ability of business owners and artistic professionals to express themselves without the government forcing them to express views with which they disagree.

 - The freedom of business owners and artistic professionals to decline to create expression that violates their religious beliefs without being punished by the government.

-Elaine and Jonathan Huguenin of Albuquerque, New Mexico, declined the offer to photograph Vanessa Willock’s same-sex commitment ceremony because the Huguenins could not in good conscience tell the story of a ceremony that defined marriage other than one man and one woman.
+Elaine and Jonathan Huguenin of Albuquerque, New Mexico, declined to photograph Vanessa Willock’s same-sex commitment ceremony because the Huguenins could not in good conscience tell the story of a ceremony that defined marriage as something other than the union of one man and one woman.
 Ms. Willock was able to find another photographer at a cheaper rate, but that was not enough.
-Ms. Willock filed a complaint against Jon and Elaine’s company, Elane Photography, with the State of New Mexico.
+Ms. Willock filed a complaint against Elaine and Jonathan’s company, Elane Photography.
 In response, Elaine and Jonathan called Alliance Defending Freedom and asked for help.

-The New Mexico Human Rights Commission ruled against the company, finding that it had engage in sexual-orientation discrimination in violation of the New Mexico Human Rights Act.
-The Commission ordered Elane Photography to pay nearly $7,000 in attorneys’ fees.
+The New Mexico Human Rights Commission ruled against the Huguenins, finding that they had engage in unlawful discrimination in violation of the New Mexico Human Rights Act.
+The Commission ordered the Huguenins to pay Ms. Willock’s attorneys’ fees.
 Two state courts upheld the ruling.
-Alliance Defending Freedom took the case to the New Mexico Supreme Court.
-The court ruled against Elane Photography, and rejected its compelled speech defense and religious liberty claims.
-In a concurring opinion, one of the justices stated that government compulsion to create expression a business owner disagrees with was “the price of citizenship.”
+Alliance Defending Freedom then took the case to the New Mexico Supreme Court, which ruled against the Huguenins and rejected their constitutional and religious liberty claims.
+In a concurring opinion, one of the justices stated that violating their religious beliefs is “the price of citizenship” for the Huguenins.

 Alliance Defending Freedom asked the U.S. Supreme Court to take the case, but the Court denied review on April 7, 2014.